srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. At the command prompt, to create an IoT Edge device identity in your IoT hub, enter the following command:

     ```cmd/sh
-    az iot hub device-identity create --hub-name iot-az220-training-{YOUR-ID} --device-id myEdgeDevice --edge-enabled
+    az iot hub device-identity create --hub-name iot-az220-training-{your-id} --device-id myEdgeDevice --edge-enabled
     ```

-    Be sure to replace the `{YOUR-ID}` placeholder with the YOUR-ID value that you created at the start of this course.
+    Be sure to replace the `{your-id}` placeholder with the YOUR-ID value that you created at the start of this course.

     > **Note**: You could also create this IoT Edge device using your IoT Hub in the Azure portal: **IoT Hub** -> **IoT Edge** -> **Add an IoT Edge device**.